 - Representing the directors of a publicly listed company in Singapore in relation to allegations of improprieties found in an auditor’s report.

-- Representing a European financial institution in relation to market misconduct investigations by the Monetary Authority of Singapore in civil penalty proceedings.
+- Representing a European financial institution in relation to market misconduct investigations by MAS in civil penalty proceedings.

-- Acting for several trading representatives of an Asian securities company in relation to market misconduct investigation by the Commercial Affairs Department.
+- Acting for several trading representatives of an Asian securities company in relation to market misconduct investigations by CAD.

 - Advising the directors of an international multi-million dollar company in respect of extradition matters involving non-Commonwealth countries.